secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Windows Fundamentals/Interacting with Windows/Interacting with the Windows Operating System.md

   CurrentUser       Undefined
  LocalMachine    RemoteSigned
 ```
-- The execution policy is not meant to be a security control that restricts user actions.
-A user can easily bypass the policy by either typing the script contents directly into the PowerShell window, downloading and invoking the script, or specifying the script as an encoded command.
-It can also be bypassed by adjusting the execution policy (if the user has the proper rights) or setting the execution policy for the current process scope (which can be done by almost any user as it does not require a configuration change and will only be set for the duration of the user's session).
+- **Execution Policy in PowerShell:**
+	- The **execution policy** in PowerShell is a safety feature designed to control the conditions under which scripts can run.
+However, it is not a strict security control, as users can easily bypass it under certain conditions.
+	- Users can bypass the execution policy by:
+	    - Typing script contents directly into the PowerShell window.
+	    - Downloading and executing the script.
+	    - Encoding the script as a command.
+	    - Modifying the execution policy (if the user has the appropriate rights).
+	    - Setting the execution policy for the current session without affecting the system-wide policy.
-- Below is an example of changing the execution policy for the current process (session).
+- To change the execution policy for the current session, you can use the following commands to do that below.
 ```powershell-session
 PS C:\htb> Set-ExecutionPolicy Bypass -Scope Process